AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/v2-docs/configuration.md

 ### Configuration for redirects

-We recommend bootstrapping `MsalRedirectComponent` with the `AppComponent` if you intend to use redirects.
+We recommend importing `MsalRedirectComponent` and bootstrapping with the `AppComponent` if you intend to use redirects.
 Please see the [redirect documentation](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular/docs/v2-docs/redirects.md) for more details.

 ## MsalModule.forRoot